 Norwegian artist Anja Niemi works alone and always in character.
 Photographing, staging and performing each scene, Niemi develops complex, nuanced narratives through evocative costume and elaborate styling.
 Her characters, framed and formed within meticulous mises-en-scène, reconfigure iconic cinematic tropes to question the constraints of conformity and the very limits of the self

-The Little Black Gallery have exclusively managed Niemi her since 2012, exhibiting her critically acclaimed series: Do Not Disturb (2012), Starlets (2013), Darlene & Me (2015), and Short Stories (2016).
+The Little Black Gallery launched Niemi’s career, exclusively managing her from 2012-2019.
+The Little Black Gallery has exhibited her critically acclaimed series: Do Not Disturb (2012), Starlets (2013), Darlene & Me (2015), and Short Stories (2016).
 Darlene & Me was exhibited at Photo London (2015), whilst Short Stories premiered at Photo London (2016).
 Highlights from Do Not Disturb, Starlets, and Darlene & Me were exhibited in New York in March 2016, and at Salon Zurcher Photo in September 2016.

 The Woman Who Never Existed (2017) premiered at PHOTOFAIRS | San Francisco, followed by exhibitions at Shoot Gallery in Oslo, Galerie Photo 12 in Paris, and The Little Black Gallery in London.